odvan/CryptoC/README.md

 # CryptoC

 Testing assignment for Sannacode Company.
 Using some API fetch and show in the table crypto currencies and its values in USD.
-With possibility calculate and convert in detail view.
+With possibility calculating and converting currencies in detail view.

 Probably take a bit more time that I think because I want to do as clean app as I can.
 Devil in the details.
 Also I added some functionality like Search Currency.